GBlanch/Exam-Performance-Predictor/README.md

 ### Locally testing

-First, I developed my web app locally using a Conda environment to manage dependencies, libraries and packages and so ensure consistency without affecting other projects on my local machine.
+First off, I developed my web app locally using a Conda environment to manage dependencies, libraries and packages and so ensure consistency without affecting other projects on my local machine.

 Within this Conda environment, I built and tested my web app, ensuring it met my requirements and performed as expected.